zuozhenggh/learning-library/oci-library/developer-adoption/labs/oracle-service-operator-kubernetes/install-mysql/install-mysql.md

 - kube-public, usually used for resources that have to be accessible across the cluster

 # Objectives
-- Create an OCI Container Engine Kubernetes cluster (OKE)
+- Create an OCI Container Engine Kubernetes cluster (OKE)# Deploying Oracle Container Engine for Kubernetes

 ### Prerequisites
 - [OCI CLI Installation on your local machine](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm)